Caltech-IPAC/rapid/docs/source/pl/pl.rst

 ************************************

 Reference images are needed for image differencing.
 The maximum-tolerable number of pixels in a reference image constrains the footprint of a reference image on the sky.
+The reference images will be constructed for sky tiles given by the Roman tessellation scheme.
-As will be seen below, it will be necessary to adopt a sub-tile scheme within the Roman tessellation.
+As will be seen below, it will be necessary to adopt a tile size that is suitable for the size of a Roman SCA image.

-The reference images will be constructed for sky tiles given by the NSIDE=10 Roman tessellation.
-Please refer to the `SkyMap GitHub Repository <https://github.com/darioflute/skymap>`_ for the source code.
+Please refer to the `SkyMap GitHub Repository <https://github.com/darioflute/skymap>`_ for the Roman-tessellation source code.
-In this gridding scheme, the sky is divided into 2402 tiles that are, in general, approximately square and with similar area.
+In one implementation of this gridding scheme (for illustrative purposes here), the parameter setting NSIDE=10 yields a sky that is divided into 2402 reltively large tiles, which are, in general, approximately square and with similar area.
 The tiles are basically aligned in rows within declination bins, with the most right-ascension bins at the equator and progressively fewer as